-When in "HIGH IDLE" () position, the engine will run continuously at high speed
+When in "HIGH" () position, the engine will run continuously at high idle.
+When in "AUTO" () idle position, the idler operates as follows:

 Welding

 When the electrode touches the work, the welding arc is initiated and the engine accelerates to full speed.